Last Updated on September 5, 2022

 - Inject the bird with an injection.
 I used turkey stock and white wine.
 Inject all over, especially the breast.

 - I never stuff my turkey with anything other than the vegetable ends.
 I use onion and celery.

 - Roast your bird according to the following timetable.

-- As soon as the bird has reached 160 F/ 71.1 C on an instant-read thermometer, turn the heat off on the Nesco.
+- When the bird reaches 160 F/ 71.1 C on an instant-read thermometer, turn the heat off on the Nesco.
 Remove the bird from the roaster oven and let it rest for about 20 minutes.
 If you need to keep it warm before carving, keep it in the roaster at 200.

 - Let the bird rest for at least 30 minutes before carving.
 Have a great meal!